rockroman/PP3_The_Coach/README.md

 ### End or play again menu

-- user has 2 options to choose to go again or to exit program
+- user has 2 options to choose to go again or to exit the program
-- if go again is chosen user final result achieved is deleted from the database and it will be updated with new result at the end
+- if go again is chosen user final result achieved is deleted from the database and it will be updated with a new result at the end
 - is exit option is chosen program is terminated
 - user story covered: 8,2,12
 <details>